Special Weather Statement issued for Inland Broward County, Inland Collier County by NWS - News Break

 Special Weather Statement issued for Inland Broward County, Inland Collier County by NWS

-Effective: 2021-06-24 20:00:00 EDT Expires: 2021-06-23 16:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
+Effective: 2021-06-24 20:00:00 EDT Expires: 2021-06-23 16:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
+Seek shelter in a safe building until the storm passes.
+Frequent cloud to ground lightning is occurring with this storm.
+If you can hear thunder, you are close enough to be struck!
+Seek a safe shelter inside a building or vehicle.
 To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Inland Broward County; Inland Collier County SIGNIFICANT WEATHER ADVISORY FOR NORTHERN MAINLAND MONROE NORTHERN MIAMI-DADE AND SOUTHERN BROWARD COUNTIES UNTIL 445 PM EDT * At 341 PM EDT, National Weather Service meteorologists were tracking strong thunderstorms along a line extending from 12 miles southwest of Intersection Alligator Alley And Miami Canal to near Everglades National Park.
-Movement was east at 5 to 10 mph. * Dime size hail, funnel clouds, and winds in excess of 45 mph possible with these storms. * Locations impacted include Shark Valley Obs Tower, Mahogany Hammock, Everglades National Park, Pa-Hay-Okee Overlook and Fortymile Bend.alerts.weather.gov
+Target Area: Inland Broward County; Inland Collier County; Inland Miami-Dade County SIGNIFICANT WEATHER ADVISORY FOR NORTHERN MIAMI-DADE AND SOUTHERN BROWARD COUNTIES UNTIL 400 PM EDT * At 312 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm 12 miles northeast of Dade-Collier Training Airport, or 25 miles west of Pembroke Pines, moving southeast at 10 mph. * Dime size hail and winds in excess of 45 mph possible with this storm. * Locations impacted include Fortymile Bend.alerts.weather.gov